 Where’s best to browse?

 Night markets are an obvious choice – but don’t skip your hotel gift shop.
-While the prices are never competitive, I’ve found some real treasures in Samui gift shops (notably at Zazen, SALA Samui and Banyan Tree Resort).
+While the prices are never competitive, I’ve found some real treasures in Samui gift shops.

 TIP!
 While you explore Thailand, look out for shops or products labelled “OTOP“.
 It’s short for “One Tambon (district) One Product”, and confirms that the item in question is hand-made in Thailand (not by a machine in China).
 If you leave your shopping to the very last minute, there’s a nice OTOP shop in the international departures terminal at Bangkok Suvarnabhumi Airport.
 Many emergency birthday presents have come from there.